Pistachio kunafa dosa or tea? How viral Dubai chocolate bar is inspiring other chefs in UAE

 Chef Nouel is now preparing to launch his own chocolate brand, Snaap, featuring a range of flavours, including his signature pistachio kunafa.

 The popularity of the pistachio kunafa flavour has encouraged others to experiment with bold new creations.
-Ashwin Nayanar, who founded the chocolate brand Vocca with his friend Vineeth, developed Pistachio Oman chips, drawing inspiration from his own upbringing in the UAE.
+Ashwin Nayanar, who founded the chocolate brand Vocca with his brother Vineeth Nair, developed Pistachio Oman chips, drawing inspiration from his own upbringing in the UAE.

 “Oman chips is a nostalgic flavour for many who grew up here,” he said.
 “We wanted to capture that essence by combining the salty flavour of the chips with the sweetness of pistachio and chocolate.
 It has a crunch element and it is doing very well on the market.”